gunjandatta/sprest/README.md

 * Easy way to perform research and development, by exploring the REST api

 ### Bugs/Feature Requests/Help
-[Click Here](https://github.com/gunjandatta/sprest/issues) to report any bugs, request any new features or need help with code examples.
+[Click Here](https://github.com/gunjandatta/sprest/issues) to report any bugs, request any new features or if need help with code examples.
 Pull requests are welcomed for anyone interested in submitting them.
 Feel free to [email](mailto:github@dattabase.com) for other questions.

 ### Security
 The REST api execute requests based on the user's permissions.
 There is no way to elevate priviledges requests against the SharePoint REST.